 - UBC, United States

-Dr. Annette Stemhagen is an epidemiologist with more than 30 years of public health research experience, including 20 years in safety surveillance of pharmaceutical, biotechnology, and vaccine products.
-She is the SVP of Safety, Epidemiology, Registries and Risk Management and the Chief Scientific Officer within UBC, where she provides strategic consultative services to Sponsors, particularly in the areas of REMS, observational studies and RWE.
+Dr. Stemhagen is an epidemiologist with over 30 years of public health research experience, including 20 years in safety surveillance of pharmaceutical, biotechnology, and vaccine products.
+She is the SVP of Safety, Epidemiology, Registries and Risk Management and Chief Scientific Officer at UBC, where she provides strategic consultative services to Sponsors, particularly in the areas of REMS, observational studies and RWE.
 Dr. Stemhagen has specific expertise in safety surveillance and design, implementation, and analysis of epidemiologic studies, Risk Evaluation and Mitigation Strategies (REMS) registries, large streamlined safety studies, and actual use and observational studies for products in Phase IIIb and post approval.

 Gerald J. Dal Pan, MD, MHS